LibertyDSNP/spec/pages/Frequency/Identity.md

 ### Retrieving a DSNP User Id from a Public Key

-1. Use the Frequency RPC call `msa_getMsaId` to retrieve the MSA Id from the public key generated in step 1.
+1. Use the Frequency state query `msa.messageSourceIdOf` to retrieve the MSA Id from the public key generated in step 1.
 1. The MSA Id is the DSNP Id and can be used to generate the [DSNP User URI](../DSNP/Identifiers.md#dsnp-user-uri).

 ## Ownership